bennetthub500/personal/_portfolio/Instructions for repotting.md

 ---
-title: Instructions sample: How to re-pot plants
+title: "Instructions sample: How to re-pot plants"
 ---

 Instructional sample: How to re-pot plants